Policy & Reporting Documents

 Operational and Fiscal Imperative

 Energy is a key strategic resource with significant economic, environmental, and national security consequences.
-Energy touches everyone and every mission on a daily basis throughout all Coast Guard operational and support communities.
-Recognizing the valuable role of energy in sustained mission execution, all Coast Guard operators, mission support personnel, and program managers must judiciously oversee this crucial resource through an optimal balance between operational effectiveness and fiscal efficiency to meet mission requirements.
+Energy is important to every mission, on a daily basis and throughout all operational and support communities.
+Recognizing the critical role of energy in sustained mission execution, all Coast Guard operators, mission support personnel, and program managers must judiciously oversee this valuable resource through an optimal balance between operational effectiveness and fiscal efficiency.

 Coast Guard Accountability